Donald Trump May Have Just Violated The First Amendment By Kicking CNN’s Jim Acosta Out, Experts Say

 — Jim Acosta (@Acosta) January 16, 2018

-But even more dangerously for the President, legal experts around the country claim that Donald Trump’s actions might have directly violated the First Amendment.
+But even more dangerously for the president, legal experts around the country claim that Donald Trump’s actions might have directly violated the First Amendment.
 American courts have previously observed that no public official can restrict questions by the press based merely on content, which is what happened with Acosta.
-George Freeman, the Executive Director of Media Law Resource Center, said it could form the basis for a legal claim by Acosta, and in all probability, courts will side with the journalist on the matter, as reported by Law and Crime.
+George Freeman, the executive director of Media Law Resource Center, said it could form the basis for a legal claim by Acosta, and in all probability, courts will side with the journalist on the matter, as reported by Law and Crime.

 Floyd Abrams, perhaps the foremost First Amendment attorney in the country, also claimed that Trump’s actions could end up stinging him real bad.